SAP-samples/teched2024-developer-keynote/topics/DEV100A-build-chatbot-apps-aicore/README.md

 On button tap, since we append the user input to the history variable and later after getting the AI response, append the role and content from the response to the history variable, the entire chat history is sent to the generative AI hub via the **Create Record** function.
 Since the generative AI hub has the context, it will respond with context relevant answers.

- 23. After the success of **Create Record** flow function, set the app variable to history with value as a formula below.
+ 23. After the success of **Create Record** flow function, set the app variable history to the role and content from the Generative AI Hub response using the formula below.

         ```
             WITH_ITEM(appVars.history, { role: outputs["Create record"].response.choices[0].message.role, content: outputs["Create record"].response.choices[0].message.content })
         ```

- The role and content from the backend response is fetched and appended to the app variable **history** using the **WITH_ITEM** formula.
+ The role and content from the backend response is fetched and appended to the app variable **history** using the **WITH_ITEM** formula and since the history variable is bound to the large image list item, the response now will reflect on the UI.

  24. Connect a page variable, map the **Variable name** to input(page variable).
 Set the **Assigned value** of the input to a blank space to reset the input field after the response is returned from the backend.